guardian/cdk/README.md

 ## Releasing

 We use [`np`](https://www.npmjs.com/package/np) to help orchestrate the release process.
-To release a new version, run `npm run release`.
+To release a new version, run `./script/release`.
 You will need to be logged in to your `npm` account (`npm login`) which must be part of the Guardian organisation.
 If you have 2fa enabled, you will be prompted for an OTP during the release process.

 ## Yarn